-The best OLED TV for most people is the LG CX, which is much cheaper than either of the options above, yet is very close for overall image quality, and also offers the same HDMI 2.1 future-proofing as the LG G1, and has an equivalently good smart TV platform.
+The best OLED TV for budget-conscious buyers is the LG BX, which is much cheaper than either of the options above, yet is very close for overall image quality, and also offers the same HDMI 2.1 future-proofing as the LG G1, and has an equivalently good smart TV platform.

 The best OLED TVs: ranked

 The LG G2 takes everything that was great about the LG G1, including its spectacular OLED panel, and makes it even better.
 The panel now delivers 30% higher luminance, and the new Alpha 9 Gen 5 processor delivers superb visuals and audio too, with particularly impressive upsampling even from SD video sources.

 It delivers highly detailed, natural looking images with deep blacks, class-leading contrast and excellent viewing angles, and the only feature that's missing is support for HDR10+.
 But that's more than compensated for by the Precision Detail here, a Dolby Vision HDR feature that requires serious horsepower – horsepower that right now is only available in the G2.

 As we said in our LG G2 review, "the G2 is the complete package": it looks incredible, it sounds great too and the latest webOS 22 smart TV platform is a joy to use.
 No surprise, then, that it also won the T3 Awards trophy for Best OLED TV 2022.

 The LG G2 is also an excellent gaming TV thanks to its next-gen console support and very low lag: the on-screen action is incredibly smooth and detailed, and with four HDMI 2.1 inputs supporting 4K at 120Hz with VRR for Nvidia G-Sync and AMD Freesync as well as the HDMI version it covers all the gaming bases for now and for the long term too.